4yuba/DS-Ex/Project 1/Readme.md

+# Project 1
-# Stacked bar charts vizualization of Products A & B sales
+- Stacked bar charts vizualization of Products A & B sales